jayli/vim-easycomplete/README.md

 ---------------------

-## Beautify the vim completion menu
+## Beautify completion menu

-If you just want to use default nerdfonts configuration, you can simplily config `g:easycomplete_nerd_font = 1`
+Set `g:easycomplete_nerd_font = 1` to enable default nerdfonts configuration.

 If you want to customize the kind icon, you can modify the configuration with <https://nerdfonts.com> installed.
 [Examples](custom-config.md).

-You can add custom fuzzy matching charactors your own highlight group via `g:easycomplete_fuzzymatch_hlgroup = "MyGroup"`.
+You can add custom Pmenu styles by defining these highlight groups:

+- `EasyFuzzyMatch`: highlight fuzzy matching character.
+It links to "Constant" by default if it's not defined.
+- `EasyPmenu`: Pmenu style.
+It links to "Pmenu" by default.
+- `EasyPmenuKind`: PmenuKind style.
+It links to "PmenuKind" by default.
+- `EasyPmenuExtra`: PmenuExtra style.
+It links to "PmenuExtra" by default.
+- `EasyFunction`: Function kind icon style. links to "Conditional" by default.
+- `EasySnippet`: Snippet kind icon style. links to "Number" by default.
+- `EasyTabNine`: TabNine kind icon style. links to "Character" by default.

 More examples here: [full custom config](custom-config.md)